Tyee cove, or Seducers Cove, as some lucky people call, is a great

 Just follow Hwy 19 to north to Northwest Bay Road and then follow this winding road for a few kilometers and turn right at Stewart Road.

-Follow Blueback Dr. to the intersect with Tyee crescent and park past the mail boxes.
+Follow Blueback Dr. to the intersection with Tyee crescent, and then park past the mail boxes.
 A short trail leads to the beach.

 This beautiful dive site, has lot's of interesting marine life to explore or photograph.

 There are multiple spots to visit within easy swimming range, with depths and challenges for all levels.